MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

   evaluate the aggregated values from _Visual Studio Test_ and _Cobertura_ resulting in too high coverage values.

   **YAML: explicitFilter** - Default is *false*.
 Set to *true* to enable the option.

+  **Note:** If the policy cannot find any code coverage data associated with the configured *Configuration* and *Platform* it will fail.